Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Graph Isomorphism

+To be precise, the main result in \cite{Atseriasdoi10} is stated for the formulation of the graph isomorphism problem as a system of \emph{linear} equations with~$0/1$-valued variables.
+For that encoding, the correspondence between~$\equiv^k$-equivalence and the non-existence of degree-$k$~$\SA$ proofs is not exact but only a tight sandwich: if there is no degree-$k$~$\SA$ proof that~$G$ and~$H$ are not isomorphic then~$G \equiv^k H$, and if~$G \equiv^k H$ then there is no degree-$(k-1)$~$\SA$ proof that~$G$ and~$H$ are not isomorphic.
+However, it follows from the methods in~\cite{Atseriasdoi10} and~\cite{GroheBerkholz15} that, for the quadratic encoding used here, Theorem~\ref{thm:halfAMandhalfBG} holds as stated.
+For the collapse result we are about to prove, we use Corollary~\ref{cor:decidingproofs} and the implication~2. implies~1. from Theorem~\ref{thm:halfAMandhalfBG}.

-\begin{theorem} There exist an integer constant~$c$ such that, for all pairs of graphs~$G$ and~$H$ and all positive integers~$d$, if there is a degree-$2d$ $\SOS$ proof that~$G$ and~$H$ are not isomorphic, then there is a degree-$cd$ $\SA$ proof that~$G$ and~$H$ are not isomorphic. \end{theorem}
+\begin{theorem} There exists an integer~$c$ such that, for all pairs of graphs~$G$ and~$H$ and all positive integers~$d$, if there is a degree-$2d$~$\SOS$ proof that~$G$ and~$H$ are not isomorphic, then there is a degree-$cd$~$\SA$ proof that~$G$ and~$H$ are not isomorphic. \end{theorem}

-\begin{proof} Fix a positive integer $d$.
-Let $\Phi$ be the FPC-interpretation from Fact~\ref{fact:defiso} and compose it with the $\Cinf{\omega}$-sentence from Corollary~\ref{cor:decidingproofs} that decides the existence of an SOS proof of degree~$2d$.
-The resulting sentence~$\phi$ is a sentence of $\Cinf{k}$, where $k = cd$ for an integer~$c$ that is independent of~$d$.
-The sentence~$\phi$ was designed in such a way that for every pair of graphs $G$ and $H$ it holds that $(G,H) \models \phi$ if and only if there is a degree-$2d$ SOS proof that $G$ and $H$ are not isomorphic.
-In particular, since there certainly is no degree-$2d$ SOS proof that $G$ is not isomorphic to itself, we have $(G,G) \models \neg\phi$.
-Now assume that there is no degree-$k$ $\SA$ proof that $G$ and $H$ are not isomorphic.
-We get $G \equiv^{k} H$ by Theorem~\ref{thm:halfAMandhalfBG}, from which it follows that $(G,H) \equiv^{k} (G,G)$.
-Since $\phi$ is a $\Cinf{k}$-sentence and $(G,G) \models \neg\phi$ we get $(G,H) \models \neg\phi$.
-Therefore, by design of $\phi$, there is no degree-$2d$ SOS proof that $G$ and $H$ are not isomorphic. \end{proof}
+\begin{proof} Fix a positive integer~$d$.
+Let~$\Phi$ be the FPC-interpretation from Fact~\ref{fact:defiso} and compose it with the~$\Cinf{\omega}$-sentence from Corollary~\ref{cor:decidingproofs} that decides the existence of SOS refutations of degree~$2d$.
+The resulting sentence~$\phi$ is a sentence of~$\Cinf{k}$, where~$k = cd$ for an integer~$c$ that is independent of~$d$.
+The sentence~$\phi$ was designed in such a way that for every pair of graphs~$G$ and~$H$ it holds that~$(G,H) \models \phi$ if and only if there is a degree-$2d$ SOS proof that~$G$ and~$H$ are not isomorphic.
+In particular, since there certainly is no degree-$2d$ SOS proof that~$G$ is not isomorphic to an isomorphic copy of itself, we have~$(G',G) \models \neg\phi$, where~$G'$ is an isomorphic copy of~$G$ on a disjoint set of vertices.
+Now assume that there is no degree-$k$~$\SA$ proof that~$G$ and~$H$ are not isomorphic.
+We get~$G \equiv^{k} H$ by Theorem~\ref{thm:halfAMandhalfBG}, from which it follows that~$(G',G) \equiv^{k} (G,H)$ because~$G' \cong G$ and hence~$G' \equiv^k G$, and~$G \equiv^k H$.
+Since~$\phi$ is a~$\Cinf{k}$-sentence and~$(G',G) \models \neg\phi$ we get~$(G,H) \models \neg\phi$.
+Therefore, by design of~$\phi$, there is no degree-$2d$ SOS proof that~$G$ and~$H$ are not isomorphic. \end{proof}

-Next we use the following recent result of Berkholz \cite{DBLP:journals/eccc/Berkholz17} unexpectedly showing that $\SOS$ simulates $\PC$; we remark that this result holds only for systems of equations with $0/1$-values.
+Next we use the result of Berkholz \cite{DBLP:journals/eccc/Berkholz17} showing that, for systems of polynomial-equations over~$0/1$-valued variables,~$\SOS$ simulates~$\PC$.